 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In October, the National Institute of Statistics and Economic Studies’ (INSEE) business-climate indicator for the manufacturing sector fell to 104 points from 107 points a month earlier.
+In February, the National Institute of Statistics and Economic Studies’ (INSEE) business-climate indicator for the manufacturing sector was stable from a month earlier at 103 points.